M123shashank/CP2-TED-Talk-Views-Prediction/README.md

 # CP2-TED-Talk-Views-Prediction
-A regression model has been build using Random Forest, which can predict views for TED talk videos.
-The data file was containing 4000+ records.
+It is a Capstone project.
+A regression model has been built using Random Forest, which can predict views for TED talk videos.
+The data file contains 4000+ records.